VirtusLab/akka-serialization-helper/README.md

   - org.random.project.Data
 ```

-A `diff` command can be used to check the difference between the last version of a schema and the
+A `diff` command can be used to check the difference between the version of a schema from `develop`/`main` branch and the
-current version on a current branch.
+version from the current commit.

 ![Easy to diff](docs/easy-to-diff.png)